-These magazine and journals listed above together publish a vast array of Australian literary work — you won’t find a genre or style or form of writing that isn’t represented.
+These magazine and journals together publish a vast array of Australian literary work — you won’t find a genre, style or form of writing that isn’t represented.
 But outside of the publication of writing, what all these magazines and journals really succeed at doing is creating tight-knit and inclusive communities, centred around live events, creative offshoot projects, and other initiatives.
 In Melbourne there is a magazine or journal for every type of reader.